Small Business Indirect Rates

 Note that manufacturers and other product providers might have accounts and expenses for machine oil, shop rags, and other product-related items.
 If these Company-wide expenses are significant, a separate Material Overhead pool – allocated on a base of Direct Material dollars (for all Jobs) could be added.

-For small businesses, the G&A pool and rate include both facilities and other administration.
-The structure may have more indirect rates – such as one for facilities and a separate one for other administration; however, this should only happen with two different bases.
+For small businesses, the G&A pool and rate typically include both facilities and other administration.
+The indirect rate structure may have more indirect rates – such as one for facilities and a separate one for other administration; however, this should only happen with two different bases.
 If the same base will be used to allocate the pool – use one pool to calculate one indirect rate.

 In our “looks like” example, the Overhead is calculated: